Soft & Chewy Chocolate Snickerdoodles

 • Baking Soda: To help the cookies rise and spread.

-• Cinnamon: A little in the dough and a little more mixed with granulated sugar for coating the cookies… it’s just the right amount to add warmth and coziness, but not overpower.
+• Cinnamon: A little in the dough and a little more mixed with granulated sugar for coating the cookies… it’s just the right amount to add warmth and coziness, but not overpower the chocolate.

 • Salt: For flavor balance.